 SweetWaters at Valley River Inn

-The ultimate breakfast destination, Sweetwaters on the River hosts indulgent holiday buffet brunches or traditional breakfast favorites every weekend.
+The ultimate breakfast destination, Sweetwaters on the River hosts indulgent holiday buffet brunches and has breakfast daily from 7 - 11 a.m.
+Sip your coffee or mimosa overlooking the Willamette River on their outdoor deck.

 Studio One Café